Sonoma, California

 80100 Schools

 One of the ironies of the Great Migration when many people fled big cities is that ultimately they craved smaller cities and towns with characteristics of the places they left - like city centers with lots to do.
 Sonoma’s 8-acre plaza, the largest in all of California, at the center of town is a gravitational core of the entire Sonoma Valley. `It is surrounded by amazing restaurants, cafes and bakeries, art galleries (including the Sonoma Valley Museum of Art), bars/wine bars, pizza places, boutique shopping and more.
-The Plaza itself is host to Tuesday night farmers’ markets in the summers, live music and other community events and more.
-Ultimately if you want to live in a town in Sonoma which has a true commercial center then this is the spot.
+The Plaza hosts Tuesday night farmers’ markets in the summer, live music other community events, and more.
+Ultimately if you want to live in a town in Sonoma that has a true commercial center then this is the spot.

 It’s a cliche to complain about tourist season if you live in a city that is at the center of a tourist economy.
-The city of Sonoma, as the namesake of the valley, pulls in a great majority of the wine tourists and September/October is the height of the wine tasting/festival season.
+The city of Sonoma pulls in a great majority of the wine tourists, and fall is the height of the wine tasting/festival season.
 If you live in Sonoma then everything gets harder during this timeframe.
 Locals tend to avoid the Plaza during these months and once you hit November all returns to the chill bliss that makes this one of the most beautiful places on the planet.

-Sonoma lifestyle, like in many wine country towns, feels split between two different ways of life.
-You have “locals” who live here year-round, work in the area in the wine or agricultural industries (or are retired), raise their children in largely suburban/rural neighborhoods and who love the land from which they make their living.
+Sonoma lifestyle, as with many wine-centric towns, feels split between two different ways of life.
+You have “locals” who live here year-round, work in the area in the wine or agricultural industries (or are retired), raise their children in largely suburban/rural neighborhoods, and love the land from which they make their living.
 The other way of life is comprised of wealthy owners of 2nd homes, or empty nesters who appreciate the warm climate and healthy, fun lifestyle of the valley, and who probably made their wealth in the Bay Area.

 Check out the Sonoma calendar of events to see what's going on throughout the year.

-Many locals of course work in the wine industry and enjoy short-ish commutes to work.
+Plenty of locals work in the wine industry and enjoy short-ish commutes to work.
 Many newcomers work from home and so face no commute.
-If however you are going to live here and try to commute to one of the tech hubs you will be unhappy.
+If however, you are going to live here and try to commute to one of the tech hubs you will be unhappy.
 Sonoma is a beautiful town that is built for people who work in the agricultural/wine/hospitality industries or the newly crowned, untethered class of those who don’t need to commute anywhere.
-That is the worklife culture of Sonoma and really much of these bucolic wine country towns.
+That is the work-life culture of Sonoma and much of these bucolic wine country towns.

 Why You Should Move Here Now?